 Introduction to taxonomy, systematics and ecology of vascular plants.
-Includes field trips Western throughout New York and northwestern Pennsylvania, plant identification and and classification, developing an extensive herbarium.
+Includes field trips throughout Western New York and northwestern Pennsylvania, plant identification and classification, and developing an extensive herbarium.
 Two lecture, six laboratory hours each week.
 Liberal Arts.
 This course has a fee.
 Prerequisite: BIOL 151